savob/savobajic.ca/content/projects/personal/esc/_index.md

 <figure>
 <img src="/images/esc-bldc-motor.gif">
-<figcaption>Fig. 2 - An animation of a brush-less DC motor.
+<figcaption>An animation of a brush-less DC motor.
 Courtesy of <a href="https://www.embitel.com/blog/embedded-blog/brushless-dc-motor-vs-pmsm-how-these-motors-and-motor-control-solutions-work">embitel</a></figcaption>
 </figure>

 Since most motors used on drones are meant to be compact and cheap, they usually lack any sensors on them to aid the